Mauri2070/My-Project-Portfolio/MyGameProjects.md

 Used technologies: Unity, C#

+## How I learned game development with Unreal: GameDev.tv course projects

+This section describes the game projects I completed to learn the basics of Unreal, following online courses from [GameDev.tv](https://www.gamedev.tv/).

+### UE5 C++ Developer Course

+I used this online course to learn the basics of the Unreal Engine, including Actors, Pawns, Blueprints, etc.

+The course contained five games: Warehouse Wreckage, a Blueprints-only game, where you throw a ball at barrels in the scene to knock them over.
+Obstacle Assault, a simple 3D platformer.
+Crypt Raider, a 3D puzzle adventure game.
+Toon Tanks, a third-person shooter with tanks and simple enemy turret AI.
+Simple Shooter, another third-person shooter with more advanced enemy AI behavior.

+You can find a compilation of the games in [this video](https://youtu.be/wJVMuZiYd08).

+Used technologies: Unreal, C++

 ## Private Game Projects

 This section describes the private game projects I developed solo for fun for my family and friends.
 They are presented in arbitrary order.